Follow TV Tropes

 • Every so often, a character will wonder why they put up with two certain someone's.
 To which, they respond, "Because we own you" and "Because you love us."

-• Trauma Button: Fire is this one to Booker, since it's how his family died on the day of his 7th birthday.
+• Trauma Button: Fire is this to Booker, since it's how his family died on the day of his 7th birthday.

 • Would Hit a Girl: In a flashback in Chapter 4, Booker attacked one of the female bullies for taunting him about the death of his family, something that said bully lambasts him for.
+In Chapter 15, he doesn't even hesitate to attack Boscha in Willow's defense when she won't stop picking on her.

 Top